 Why don’t people wear white after Labor Day?

-Labor Day is an annual tradition dating back to the late 1800s when workers staged parades to call for better working conditions and fair pay.
+Americans will be kicking back to enjoy the three-day weekend thanks to the Labor Day holiday on Monday.
+The annual tradition dates back to the late 1800s when workers staged parades to call for better working conditions and fair pay.
 The holiday is now celebrated on the first Monday of September each year and brings with it a raft of yearly traditions.

 Labor Day signifies the end of summer